 Program Features That Move the Needle in ELA Instruction

-The Junior Great Books® program features outstanding literature by award-winning authors.
-Stories are selected for their vivid writing and for their ability to support multiple interpretations and thought-provoking discussions, as well as for their diversity of settings, genres, and writing styles.
+The Junior Great Books® program for grades 6-8 features outstanding literature by award-winning authors.
+Stories are selected for their engaging, vivid writing and for their ability to support multiple interpretations and thought-provoking discussions, as well as for their diversity of settings, genres, and writing styles.